The junta overthrew the government they represented. What happens next for Myanmar's diplomats in limbo? - KESQ

 It was heartbreaking, said Chaw Kalyar, third secretary at the Berlin Embassy.
 As a 16-year-old, she had joined the country’s historic 1988 protests against military rule, and seen friends killed in the ensuing government crackdown.
 She joined the foreign ministry more than 23 years ago, when Myanmar was under another brutal military dictatorship.
 When February’s coup unfolded, Chaw Kalyar immediately knew she could not cooperate with the military junta — she remembered how much people had suffered.
 “We could not just sit by this time,” she said.

-As she talked with other embassy staffers in Berlin about publicly supporting the burgeoning civil disobedience movement, the risks were immediately clear.
-For a start, her boss, Yin Yin Myint, the Berlin ambassador, was rumored to support the military, Chaw Kaylar said.
-Yin Yin Myint told CNN she was simply a civil servant and career diplomat.
+As she talked with other embassy staffers in Berlin about publicly supporting the burgeoning civil disobedience movement, Chaw Kalyar was cautious that others in the embassy may support the military.

 Many of the country’s career diplomats took roles in the foreign service during Myanmar’s half century of military rule, which plunged Myanmar — then called Burma — into poverty, isolationism and civil war.